jscher2000/View-Image-Info-Reborn-for-Firefox/README.md

 # View Image Info Reborn -- Firefox extension

 Many users are missing the convenience of View Image Info on the right-click context menu.
 This is an attempt to restore and expand on that feature.
-Getting the content-type remains a challenge due to cross-site constraints.
+Basic bugs have been solved, but there are new things to add.

 After approval, should appear here: